mshockwave/polymer-cdn/README.md

 # polymer-cdn
 A mirror of Polymer's components so that they can be used directly from CDN
+#WARNING: VERSIONS IN THIS README HASN'T UPDATED YET

 ## How to use
 In general, given an element named `my-cool-element`, the CDN url for it will be: